la2050/archive/_projects/2016/arts-connect.md

   Columbia Road, NW, Second Floor, Washington, DC 20009; College Summit transforms the lives of low-income youth by connecting them to college and career, in collaboration with ARTS CONNECT.
+project_areas:
+  - County of Los Angeles
-project_areas: '["County of Los Angeles","City of Los Angeles","LAUSD"]'
+  - City of Los Angeles
+  - LAUSD
 project_measure: >-
   Arts Connect aspires to be the answer to most of the existing issues facing today’s educational system.
 This program has the ability to enrich, enlighten